jrcschmitt/backend-nodejs-test/README.md

 ## Running the integration tests

-To run the integration tests execute these following steps:
+To run the integration tests, execute these following steps:

   1. Ensure that the application is running